emergentally/emergentally.github.io/content/blog/2024-09-26-towards-a-new-iati-data-use-strategy.md

 [^1]: Of course, it’s great for people to use the data for whatever they want to do with it, and so we should always support a broad range of use cases.
 But if we are not driven primarily to achieve real-world impact, it is hard to see how IATI will retain relevance.
 [^2]: It might be helpful to distinguish the *intermediate results* in the Theory of Change between **intermediate outcomes** and **ultimate outcomes**; I think this language might be clearer.
 I've shortened and slightly rephrased from the original Theory of Change for brevity and consistency.
 A couple of the original intermediate results include the text “use open data to…”, which is a means to achieve an outcome rather than an outcome itself.
 I’ve also excluded two of the other intermediate results which do not feel like they are at the same level; “transparency remains high on the political agenda” is a means of achieving other outcomes, and “development cooperation is effective” is more clearly described by the other (rephrased) intermediate results.
 [^3]: Individual (I)NGOs are also relevant here as implementing partners.
 However, given scarce resources, it would make sense to prioritise larger coordinating bodies such as CPGs or MoFs in the first instance.
+[^4]: For example: donors improve the way in which their resources are provided by changing procedures at HQ; implementing partners improve their own performance; journalists or NGOs hold donors to account for their commitments.